Wuyang080510/Election_Analysis/README.md

     * Arapahoe: 6.7% (24,801)

   Denver county got the largest number of votes.
 Its votes are around five times more than the total votes received by Jefferson county and Arapahoe county.
-  The following image shows the code I used to extract and print out the name of the county with the largest number of votes.
+  The following image shows the code I used to extract and print out the election results for each county and the name of the county with the largest number   of votes.

 - Election audit results by candidate:
     * Charles Casper Stockham: 23.0% (85,213)
     * Diana DeGette: 73.8% (272,892)
     * Raymon Anthony Doane: 3.1% (11,606)

   Diana DeGette in Jefferson county is the winner of this election event.
 She got 272,892 votes, which is 73.8% of the total votes.
   The following image shows the code I used to extract and print out the name of the candidate with the largest number of votes and the highest percentage of   the vote.

 ## Election-Audit Summary
 This Python election result audit project turns election audit into an automatic process.
 The script can be applied to different election districts and get election results in just a few minutes.